Harxis/Harxis.github.io/_pages/about.md

 # 🔥 New
 <span class='anchor' id='-news'></span>
+* 2025-03: A paper was accepted by IEEE Transactions on Information Forensics and Security (TIFS).
 * 2025-03: A paper was accepted by IEEE International Conference on Multimedia& Expo (ICME) 2025.
 * 2024-08: A paper was accepted by IEEE Transactions on Information Forensics and Security (TIFS).
 * 2024-05: A paper was accepted by Information Fusion.